Feeling Anxious For No Reason? Mental Health Tips To Help You Feel Better

 Exercise regularly to release endorphins

 Exercise can be essential to a healthy lifestyle as it typically has numerous physical and mental benefits.
 One of the immediate effects you can get from regular activity may be the release of endorphins.
-These hormones usually cause an emotional reaction in your body that often includes an improved mood, reduced stress, and an enhanced sense of well-being.
+These hormones usually cause an emotional reaction in your body that often includes an improved mood, reduced anxiety, and an enhanced sense of well-being.

 Endorphin levels tend to increase after intense physical activity, such as high-intensity interval training (HIIT).
 Still, you don't necessarily need strenuous daily workouts.
 Just a 30-minute walk or light jog can help you get your dose of feel-good endorphins and reduce stress hormones.